-In order to demonstrate completion of the ACCS training programme in its entirety, trainees are first required to complete this ACCS curriculum in full, as this is a critical progression point for further training in each of the parent specialties.
+In order to demonstrate completion of the ACCS training programme in its entirety, trainees are first required to complete this ACCS curriculum prior to further training in each of the parent specialties.
 At this point trainees will continue to train as detailed for the relevant level of training (ie 'Stage 1' or 'Intermediate') as defined in the curriculum of the respective Royal College.